deepjavalibrary/djl/tools/scripts/README.md

 # Start your benchmark with DJL

-This is the documentation to setup benchmark for DJL on Deep Learning Benchmark.
+This is the documentation to setup benchmark for Deep Java Library (DJL) on Deep Learning Benchmark.

 ## `create_with_nvidia_docker.sh`
 run the `create_with_nvidia_docker.sh` script in an machine to create your base environment.